SHOUTcast vs. Icecast: Which streaming media server software should I use?

 What is a streaming media server software and how does it work?

-It’s a set of instructions (or lines of code) that instructs a computer on how to receive content from a source client (e.g., an encoder program) and relay this information to clients.
+It’s a set of instructions (or lines of code) that instruct a computer on how to receive content from a source client (e.g., an encoder program) and relay this information to clients.

 Clients are devices or programs that access the services of a server, e.g., a Mozilla browser or the Tune-in mobile app streaming audio content from a radio server.